vuejs/vue-cli/README.md

 ### Creator

 [Creator][1] is the class created when invoking `vue create <app>`.
-Responsible for prompting for preferences, generating the project files and installing dependencies.
+Responsible for prompting for preferences, invoking generators and installing dependencies.

-### Generator

-Generators are globally-installed plugins for the Creator. `@vue/cli` ships with a number of [built-in generators][2].

-A generator should export a function which receives a [GeneratorAPI][3] instance as the only argument.
-The API allows a generator to inject prompts, `package.json` fields and files to the project being created.

 ### Service